During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 For our final selection, we decided to deviate from using popularity for selection.

-The next most popular content-focused CMS system by market share is currently Drupal (2%).
+The next most popular content-focused CMS system by market share is currently Drupal (1.3%).
 But we believe that much of this share is likely to be made up of legacy sites.
-Google Trends shows that its popularity has been on a serious decline for the past 10 years.
+Google Trends shows that its popularity has been on a serious decline ever since its peak around 2010.

 So instead we jumped the list a bit and chose to test GoDaddy’s Website Builder.